Rotten Tomatoes = 93 / 91

 Breaking In

 A woman and two children go to a country estate she just inherited to prepare it for sale.
 The house already has visitors ...some thugs who want $4 million dollars in a safe.
 Now they have her kids and she's on the outside.
-This a very well paced thriller in which, to our pleasure, they made the hero mom a lot smarter than the bad guys.
+This a very well paced thriller in which they made everyone smart making this an effective battle of wits.
 Similar to

 this movie has the usual contrivances you'd expect and the story is familiar but they did it well maintaining a solid sense of danger and tension that made it quite fun.